Fred N. Cummings: Career

+Congress

 In 1922, he was an unsuccessful Democratic candidate for Larimer County Commissioner.
 In 1932, Cummings was a successful Democratic candidate for election to the 73rd Congress.
 He was reelected three times and served from March 4, 1933, to January 3, 1941.
 Cummings was an unsuccessful candidate for reelection in 1940.

+Later career

 After leaving Congress, Cummings resumed farming and ranching.
 He died in Fort Collins on November 10, 1952.
 Cummings was buried at Grandview Cemetery in Fort Collins.

 Family

 In 1889, Cummings married Nancy Jane Sutton (d.
 1944).
 They were the parents of five children—George, Ralph, Harry, Edna, and Hugh.
 Cummings's sons Harry and Hugh predeceased him.
 In 1947, Cummings married Ina Graham, who died in 1951.